caseypt/RepData_PeerAssessment1/PA1_template.md

   mutate(day_type = as.factor(ifelse(as.numeric(format(interval_time, '%u')) <= 5, "Weekday", "Weekend")))
 ```

 *2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).*

+The daily pattern separated by weekend days and weekdays shows that on average, the person wearing the device started walking a little bit earlier and stopped walking a little bit later on the weekends.
+This makes sense assuming the person has a job during the week that they get up for, and then sleep in on the weekends.

 ```r
 avg_steps_per_interval_by_day_type <- data_w_day_type %>%